dezashibi/phaser-type-script-example-game/README.md

+# Phaser TypeScript Example Game

+This is a small part of my journey to learn Phaser, the game is based on [https://shakuro.com/blog/phaser-js-a-step-by-step-tutorial-on-making-a-phaser-3-game]

-# Phaser Webpack TypeScript Template
+## Phaser Webpack TypeScript Template

 This is a Phaser 3 project template that uses webpack for bundling.
 It supports hot-reloading for quick development workflow, includes TypeScript support and scripts to generate production-ready builds.